Saturday, 28 November 2020

 'Dear Photograph' Tour of the Waterfront

 I recently had a morning of chauffeur service downtown, and while waiting for my rendez-vous, I took the opportunity, and a handful of photo prints, to do some 'Dear Photograph' photography.
-Well, my version of it - mixing then and now.
+(I subsequently posted another 'Dear Photograph' post here.)
+Well, my version of the 'Dear Photograph' methodology - mixing then and now.
 The photos are various archival views from the Queen's University Archives.
 Top photo - Confederation Train, at the start of my tour.
 Then, along Ontario Street:

 Ontario at William (above), where once locomotives care to life, now condos!
 Another view, produced when I got home, with a different CLC photo: